Last Updated on December 26, 2023 by Matt Greene

 With this tactic of getting on or around the green in 3 shots, you don't need more than 150 yards off the tee and any club you have that goes further and straight is a bonus!

 These will be easiest to make bogey on by being around the green in two shots.
 You might sneak in a few pars!
-If you're not in a position to hit a 7 iron onto the green with your 2nd shot, I still say you should split the distance in two and hit two wedges onto the green.
+If you're not in a position to hit a 7 iron or an 8 iron onto the green with your 2nd shot, I still say you should split the distance in two and hit two wedges onto the green.

 Tee shots and 2nd shots need to be in play without penalties on these holes.
 Those two shots are important because most danger on these holes are 250 to 300 yards from the tee.
 Once you get past those two shots and have 200 to 250 yards into the hole, you can hit the green in 4 shots and target bogeys and at worst double bogeys.